porsche-design-system/porsche-design-system/packages/components-js/src/components/navigation/link-social/link-social.design.md

 ## Variants

-### Icon and text
+### Icon and label

 <p-link-social href="https://www.facebook.com/" icon="logo-facebook">Facebook</p-link-social>

 Due to better comprehensibility and accessibility, you should preferably go for this variant.
-The length of the link always adapts to the length of the text label.
+The length of the link always adapts to the length of the label.
 As for the icon, you can either choose between one of the social platform icons provided in the Porsche icon set or also use a specific icon, whereas it must refer (which should be clear) to a social platform.

 ### Icon only